David E. Reese developed a reputation as a rounder at an early age.

 He soldiered on, however.
 He continued to dominate the cash game tables, taking on anyone willing to ante up.
 His peers were continually impressed with his gentleman-like manners, bottomless generosity and the fact that he never went on tilt.
 He was one of the most respected poker players alive.

-The next week, WSOP Commissioner Jeffrey Pollack announced that future winners of the $50,000 H.O.R.S.E. event would receive the "David ‘Chip' Reese Award" in honor of Chip's poker accomplishments and the professional and personal attributes which made him so popular amongst his peers.
+The next week the WSOP announced that future winners of the $50,000 Poker Players Championship would receive the "David ‘Chip' Reese Award" in honor of Chip's poker accomplishments and the professional and personal attributes which made him so popular amongst his peers.